-You need the team’s input and support as you select and configure the new solution, streamline business processes along the way, and roll out the new AMS to the entire organization.
-How do you make sure you assemble the group it takes to get the job done right?
+When your organization chooses new association management software (AMS), having the right project team makes all the difference.
+You’ll need the team’s input and support as you select and configure the new solution, streamline business processes, and roll out the new AMS to your entire association.

-In addition to the core team that initiated the project, include executives, business users, and IT users to ensure you have representation from across the organization.
-Also, include both junior and senior employees to get different perspectives.
+In addition to the core team that initiated the project, consider including executives, business users, and IT users from all points in their careers to ensure you have representation across the organization to increase feedback in your AMS implementation process.

 Discover more ways to successfully build your AMS project team

 Are you looking for more examples of associations that have successfully implemented an AMS?
 The Society of American Military Engineers created an all-start project team of IT admins, staff, and association leaders to seamlessly adopt Nimble AMS.